georchestra/gaia/DOCKER_HUB.md

 ## Where is it built

-This image is built using docker compose file in repo's folder.
+This image is built using docker files in repo's `docker` folder.

 # License